DigitalPhonetics/IMS-Toucan/README.md

   wave it created from that spectrogram.
 So all the representations can be seen, text to phoneme, phoneme to spectrogram and finally spectrogram to wave.

-- Additionally, Tacotron 2
-  *InferenceInterfaces* offer a method called *plot_attention*.
-This will take a string, synthesize it and show a plot of the attention matrix, which can be useful to gain insights.

 Those methods are used in demo code in the toolkit.
 In *run_interactive_demo.py* and *run_text_to_file_reader.py*, you can import